jetdillo/Laniakea/README.md

    * The `rpi3.yml` generates a satisfactory 16.04 image suitable for installing ROS Kinetic, but the distro as provided leaves a few things to be desired, openssh-server is not installed by default, there is no Python of any flavor installed.
 I can't recommend this unless you REALLY need an image for a Pi 3 because it's far from seamless.
 After getting up up and running you'd apply the 'ubuntu' role to install Kinetic on there.

+   * The Jetson role is mostly for flashing the "Grinch kernel" and related FS onto a TK1 board because NVidia has their own installer which they make you sign up and login for.

 The existing playbooks under the main top-level "playbooks" tree will be left as is for those who just want to play along at home and don't want/need a whole huge role-based build system.

 ## Playbooks